unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 ## Troubleshooting

+### *docker-compose* hangs on startup

+If you run `docker-compose up` and after a few minutes you still do not see the READY message, it probably means that there was an error starting up the Docker environment.
+You may have noticed that there were some error messages in the `docker-compose` output.

+If this happens, follow these steps:
+1. Stop the `docker-compose` process by pressing CTRL+c.
+1. Remove any running UKC containers:
+    ```
+    docker rm -f ukc-client
+    docker rm -f ukc-ep
+    docker rm -f ukc-partner
+    docker rm -f ukc-aux
+    ```
+1. Run `docker system prune`.
+1. Restart the docker service.
+1. Run `docker-compose pull` (in the directory where your UKC *docker-compose.yaml* file is located).
+1. Run `docker-compose up`.

 ### Cannot open the web console

 If you cannot open the UKC web console in your browser, you might have port 443 in use by another service.